gbrrestoration/canonical-reefs/README.md

 ### Coordinate Reference Systems

 `1_create_canonical.jl` uses a Great Barrier Reef Features dataset to create the initial canoical dataset.
-These features have a crs EPSG:4283 (GDA1994).
-These features are then reprojected to have crs EPSG:7844 (GDA2020) to be consistent with other data from GBRMPA.
+These features are in crs EPSG:4283 (GDA1994).
+These features are then reprojected to be in crs EPSG:7844 (GDA2020) to be consistent with other data from GBRMPA.